Authorized Economic Operator (AEO)

 Switzerland, Norway, Japan, the USA and China are countries outside the EU that accept AEO status.
 Depending on the corresponding agreement with the country, there are corresponding advantages.
 These include, for example, consideration in risk assessment with reduced controls and in other security-related measures.

 Holders of a combined authorization or an AEOS authorization can only benefit from these advantages if there is agreement from both sides for mutual data exchange.
 For example, for registration with the U.S., the EORI number must be provided in the “MR-web-application”, which is then linked to the MID number.
-For example, when trading with Japan, EU AEO permit holders will receive a personal 12-digit Japanese identification number.
+When trading with Japan, for example, EU AEO permit holders will receive a personal 12-digit Japanese identification number.

 When exporting goods to recognized third countries, the trading partners should therefore provide the issued identification numbers in the customs declarations so that the entitlement to these benefits is shown and recognizable.

 It is not mandatory for economic operators to apply for AEO status, but there are nevertheless some indirect benefits.
 For example, the status brings process optimization and internal control mechanisms.
 This means there is less theft and less unexplained loss of goods.
 In addition, there are fewer shipping delays, fewer security incidents and better cooperation with business partners.
 The status is thus seen as a seal of quality that creates additional competitive advantages.

 Under the old customs law, the advantages of an AEO were quite limited and the status was not necessary.
 Even though AEO has become established, even with new customs law, many procedural facilitations remain readily available without an AEO authorization, and benefits of AEO status are hardly noticeable, according to companies.

 Without having to be or become an AEO, a security declaration can be added during negotiations between the customer and the supplier to assure compliance with security standards.